Eating Disorder Program FAQ

 Who is the program for?

-GenPsych’s Healthy Eating And Living (HEAL) Program for Eating Disorders is currently available to adults (18+) at our Bridgewater, Brick, and Lawrenceville locations and to teens (13-18) at our Bridgewater and Brick locations.
+GenPsych’s Healthy Eating And Living (HEAL) Program for Eating Disorders is currently available to adults (18+) and teens (13-18) at our Brick location.
 We cater to both male and female clients.

 Clients in our program may be stepping down from an inpatient eating disorder program, stepping up from outpatient therapy, or beginning treatment for the first time.
 Upon admission, each client will be evaluated by our team to ensure that they meet program criteria.
 If necessary, we will make referrals to a higher level of care.